4 Essential Opto-mechanical Design examples

 Autofocus Opto- Mechanical Systems-One Approach

-Autofocus camera technology is so well established in consumer, industrial, and medical applications, that it is easy to forget the complex mechanical and electronics system required to make it work well.
+Autofocus camera technology is familiar in consumer, industrial, and medical applications, and it is easy to forget the complex mechanical and electronics system required to make it work well.
 One widely used method is described below.

 The basic idea is to change the distance from the lens to the light-sensitive surface (matrix or film) providing focus.
 This can be achieved by moving either the lens or the light-sensitive surface.
 Depending on the application, that movement is powered by an ultrasonic piezoelectric,stepper, or VCM motor.